kokkos/kokkos-core-wiki/ProgrammingGuide/Compiling.md

 ````

 ### Kokkos CMake Keyword Listing
-Note that with version 3.0 all Kokkos CMake keywords are prexed with `Kokkos_` which is case sensitive.
+Note that with version 3.0 all Kokkos CMake keywords are prefixed with `Kokkos_` which is case sensitive.
 #### Device Backends
-Device backends can be enabled by specifiying `-DKokkos_ENABLE_X`.
+Device backends can be enabled by specifying `-DKokkos_ENABLE_X`.

 * Kokkos_ENABLE_CUDA
     * Whether to build CUDA backend